alokpriyadarshii/NetX/README.md

 ## Features

-- DNS-over-HTTPS proxy for standard UDP and TCP DNS clients.
+- DNS over HTTPS proxy for standard UDP and TCP DNS clients.
 - Non-caching design; can sit in front of `dnsmasq` or another caching resolver.
 - RFC 8484 wire-format DoH support.
 - HTTP/2 by default through libcurl multi.